This post contains affiliate links.

 Here’s what goes into it

-There are many ingredients in this Wellington, but they are all pretty common so it’s just a matter of gathering it up and getting to work!
-Here are the main components:
+There are many ingredients in this Wellington, but they are all pretty common, so it’s just a matter of gathering them up and getting to work!
+This is an overview.
+For the full quantitites, jump to the recipe card.

-- Beets: Boiled beets have a deep red color that will mimic rare beef.
-We’ll boil them in balsamic vinegar to help cut through that distinct earthy flavor (don’t have it? balsamic substitutions here)
+• Beets: Boiled beets have a deep red color that will mimic rare beef.

-- Mushroom Pâté: In lieu of a classical pâté, we’re making a mushroom pâté to line our puff pastry!
-It involves cremini mushrooms sautéed in butter and oil, along with garlic, shallots, thyme, rosemary and ricotta.
+• Mushroom Pâté: Instead of a classic pâté, we’re making a mushroom pâté to line our puff pastry!
+It involves cremini mushrooms sautéed in butter and oil, along with garlic, shallots, thyme, rosemary, and ricotta.

-- Puff Pastry: This outer layer ties all the ingredients together!
-You’ll pinch 2 sheets together to make 1 mega sheet (this is an epic main dish, after all).
+• Puff Pastry: This outer layer ties all the ingredients together!
+You’ll pinch two sheets together to make one mega sheet (this is an epic main dish, after all).

 The mushroom pâté can be easily made ahead, as it is easiest to work with when cooled.
 You can also prepare the beets ahead as well, and refrigerate.